BettercareHealth/bettercare/maternal-care/0-5-introduction.md

 ### Intrapartum Care

-*Intrapartum Care* was developed for doctors and advanced midwives who care for women who deliver in district hospitals.
+*Intrapartum Care* was developed for doctors and advanced midwives who care for women who deliver in level 2 hospitals.
 It contains theory chapters and skills workshops adapted from the labour chapters of *Maternal Care*.
-Particular attention is given to the care of the mother, the management of labour and monitoring the wellbeing of the fetus. *Intrapartum Care* was written to support and complement the national protocol of intrapartum care in South Africa.
+Particular attention is given to the care of the mother, the management of labour and monitoring the wellbeing of the fetus. *Intrapartum Care* was written to support and complement the national protocol of intrapartum care and the essential steps to manage obstetric emergencies (ESMOE) in South Africa.

 ### Newborn Care

-*Newborn Care* was written for health workers providing special care for newborn infants in regional hospitals.
+*Newborn Care* was written for health workers providing special care for newborn infants in level 2 hospitals.
 It covers resuscitation at birth, assessing infant size and gestational age, routine care and feeding of both normal and high-risk infants, the prevention, diagnosis and management of hypothermia, hypoglycaemia, jaundice, respiratory distress, infection, trauma, bleeding and congenital abnormalities, as well as communication with parents.
 Skills workshops address resuscitation, size measurement, history, examination and clinical notes, nasogastric feeds, intravenous infusions, use of incubators, measuring blood glucose concentration, insertion of an umbilical vein catheter, phototherapy, apnoea monitors and oxygen therapy.

 ### Primary Newborn Care